Tagungsbanner Imag(e)ining Futures

 • Prof. Andreas Muxel

-Technical University of Applied SciencesAugsburg (DE), Physical human-machine interfaces
+Augsburg Technical University of Applied Sciences (DE), Physical Human-Machine Interfaces

 • Prof. Dr. Nicholas Müller

-• Prof. Susanne Ritzmann
+• Prof. Dr. Susanne Ritzmann

 • Prof. Dr. Gerhard Schweppenhäuser

-Technical University of Applied Sciences Würzburg-Schweinfurt (DE), Design, Communication and Media Theory
+Würzburg-Schweinfurt Technical University of Applied Sciences (DE), Design, Communication and Media Theory

 • Magdalena Soetebeer

-Schaltzeit GmbH (DE), Future Studies
+Schaltzeit GmbH (DE), futurology

 • Markus Turber

-Intuity Media Lab (DE), Innovation development
+Intuity Media Lab (DE), Innovation Development

 • Prof. Dr. Jörg Vogel

-Helmholtz – Centre for Infection Research (DE), Data interfaces for RNA-based infection research
+Helmholtz Centre for Infection Research (DE), Data interfaces for RNA-based infection research